-Chi Alpha/College Christian Fellowship promotes the spiritual life of the students of Mesalands Community College by providing opportunities for worship, fellowship, discipleship, witness, and prayer.
+Chi Alpha/College Christian Fellowship promotes the spiritual life of the students of Mesalands Community College by providing opportunities for worship, fellow- ship, discipleship, witness, and prayer.
 Chi Alpha meets periodically in small and large gatherings.
 Students assume the planning and scheduling of all meetings and special events.
-Chi Alpha is a non-discriminatory organization.
+Chi Alpha is a nondiscriminatory organization.

 ENACTUS (Entrepreneurial Action Us) is a nonprofit organization that gives students the tools to learn the free enterprise system in a real work situation.
-Guided by faculty advisors (who are named Sam M. Walton Free Enterprise Fellows in honor of the late WalMart founder, S.I.F.E.), teams establish a variety of community outreach programs that concentrate on free enterprise.
+Guided by faculty advisors (who are named Sam M. Walton Free Enterprise Fellows in honor of the late Walmart founder, S.I.F.E.), teams establish a variety of community outreach programs that concentrate on free enterprise.
 Help is given to budding entrepreneurs to get their plans off the ground.
 Mentors are available for at-risk students, inspiring them to reach for their dreams.

 Gamers Guild was created to provide a way for people at Mesalands Community College who enjoy gaming to meet others with similar interests.
 "Gamers," in this case, is defined as the diverse multi-player games that are separate from traditional sports activities.
-These include, but are not limited to: role playing, card games, collectible trading card games, board games, multi-player computer games, and tabletop war games.
+These include but are not limited to: role playing, card games, collectible trading card games, board games, multiplayer computer games, and tabletop war games.

-The General Education Development (GED) Club exists to raise and distribute funding to assist students in the Adult Education (program who need financial assistance in paying High School Equivalency test fees pate in horse show competitions as a member of the National Intercollegiate Horse Show Association (IHSA) and to represent Mesalands at IHSA events.
-The club increases and maintains the interest of the Mesalands students in the sport of intercollegiate show, horsemanship, and sportsmanship.
+The General Education Development (GED) Club

+exists to raise and distribute funding to assist students in the Adult Education (program who need financial assistance in paying High School Equivalency test fees

-Hispanic Heritage Club: ¡Amistad! is for students taking Spanish as a foreign language and also for those who speak Spanish or are interested in the cultural aspects of Spanish-speaking countries.
+Hispanic Heritage Club: ¡Amistad! is for students taking Spanish as a foreign language and for those who speak Spanish or are interested in the cultural aspects of Spanish-speaking countries.
+Membership is open to any student of Mesalands Community College.